exasol/script-languages/exaudfclient/docs/script_options_requirments.md

 ### Java %import Option Handling
 `req~java-import-option-replace-referenced-scripts~1`

-For each found %import option, the parser must request and replace the referenced scripts recursively.
+For each found %import option, the Java parser handler must request and replace the referenced scripts recursively.
 This means, if the referenced scripts contain also `%import` options, the implementation must replace those, too.

 Needs: dsn